baransnd/KIT-Lecture_Translator_Testing/README.md

 - TODO: Transcription tests for mixed language audio
 - TODO: Tests for other presentation modes: Mixed and Resending
 - TODO: check the tranlation languages (selected output language is actually outputed)
+- TODO: bugs/test('should delete a recording with the dropdown menu delete button')  should be made robust by creating a recording first.

 TODO List - Tried and Failed
-- TODO: User can open the sidebar during a recording
+- User can open the sidebar during a recording --> The sidebar behaviour during a recording is different from sidebar behavior while navigating the lecture translator.

 ## Setup